qinezh/Microsoft.Extensions.Configuration.AzureBlob/README.md

 With this extension, multiple instances can share the application settings saved in Azure Blob, and below functionalities are supported:
+* integrated with ASP .NET Core framework.
-* auto reload for configuration updates.
+* auto reload for configuration updates. (**NOTE: require to work with [IOptionsSnapshot](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1#options-interfaces)**)
 * version control with the git repo.
 * high avalibility as the configuration is stored at Azure Blob.